Meta-models for transfer learning in source localisation: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we demonstrated how multilevel Gaussian processes can be used to represent aggregate systems in engineering applications.
-Two model formulations were used to represent a series of experiments concerning source location with acoustic emissions (AE) for a complex plate geometry.
+In this work, we demonstrated how multilevel Gaussian Processes (GPs) can be used as meta-models to represent an experimental campaign for non-destructive testing (NDT).
+Two model formulations were used to represent a series of experiments concerning source localisation with acoustic emission (AE) data for a complex plate geometry.
 While the same plate was used throughout the test campaign, the experimental design was varied (re.\ sensor placement).
 By learning all tasks in a joint inference, the representation captures how characteristics of the AE map (i.e.\ hyperparameters) vary between the experiments.
 The model can also share information between tasks, to extend the (effective) number of training data and their value.
-We presented the intertask relations and explained how they inform insights into systems-level behaviour, allowing domain expertise to be encoded between experiments relating to the effects of design variables on the outcome of each test.
-We used the multilevel model to predict hyperparameter values of similar (previously unobserved) experiments, to enhance inference in new domains by transfer learning.
+We presented the intertask relations and explained how they inform insights into systems-level behaviour, allowing domain expertise to be encoded between experiments, relating to the effects of design variables on the outcome of each test.
+The intertask functions were used as meta-models to predict hyperparameter values of similar (previously unobserved) experiments and enhance inference in new tasks by transfer learning.

-Looking forward, it would be interesting to encode more specific physics-based constraints into multilevel representations, to describe intertask variations with scientific processes.
-Instead, this article encoded domain expertise of the underlying physics, such that the data simulated by the hierarchical model reflect our understanding of the environment and experiments.
+Looking forward, more specific physics-based constraints could be encoded into multilevel representations (via the kernel function) to describe intertask variations with physics-based models, i.e.\ differential equations.
+Instead, this article encoded general domain expertise of the underlying process (via the GP mean function) such that data simulated from the model reflected our understanding of the environment and experiments.